noahseis/webrtc2sip/readme_install_walkthrough.txt

 This is where you can add other flags to build doubango with different codecs for voice and video.
 Also with -with flag can be changed to provide source to packages like openssl (already installed with vici isos) You need source files uncomplied from what I’ve gathered.
 (the doubango ./configure is going to be looking for your flagged add ons here /usr/local unless you specify path: example -with-ssl=PATH -with-srtp=PATH )

+# cd /usr/src/webrtc2sip/doubango-source/branches/2.0/doubango
 # export LDFLAGS="$LDFLAGS -ldl"
-# cd /usr/src/webrtc2sip/doubango-source/branches/2.0/doubango && ./autogen.sh && ./configure -with-srtp=/usr/include/srtp/ -with-ssl=/usr/include/openssl
+# ./autogen.sh && ./configure -with-srtp=/usr/include/srtp/ -with-ssl=/usr/include/openssl

+(Note: After the configure confirm these 3 are yes)
+SSL:                 yes
+DTLS-SRTP:           yes
+DTLS:                yes

 # make && make install
 (IF YOU GET ERRORS DON'T CONTINUE, figure it out before moving on past this point)